 Change over time

-Until some years ago, acoustic cameras were only available for large companies as the measurement tools were very expensive.
-By using digital microphones instead of analog ones, in combination with advanced AI-software, the costs of producing is much lower these days.
-Therefore, the acoustic cameras can be offered for a much lower price, still deliver the same quality and thus become available for all company sizes.
+Until some years ago, acoustic or sound cameras were only available for large companies as the measurement tools were very expensive.
+Using digital microphones instead of analog ones, combined with advanced AI software, the costs of producing are much lower these days.
+Therefore, acoustic cameras can be offered for a much lower price, still deliver the same quality, and thus become available for all company sizes.

 What can you use acoustic cameras for?